ufcg-lsd/arrebol/deploy/deploy.md

-# Deploying an Arrebol Service
+# Deploying the Arrebol Service

-For the production mode, the Arrebol is deployed in a docker container from a [arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
-Containerization facilitates deployment and has several other advantages.

-## Dependencies
-In ubuntu 18.04, run the `setup.sh` script to install dependencies.
+The Arrebol service could be deployed as a docker container from a [arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
+Most of the required dependencies to run Arrebol are kept in the own [Arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
+The only exception is the Docker Engine.
+To install it, in an apt-based environmnet, please run the `setup.sh` script as follow:

   ```
   sudo bash setup.sh
   ```

-## Fill configuration files
+## Configuration

-All configuration files is inside `config` directory.
+All the configuration files are within the `deploy/config` directory.
+It is necesssary to edit:

-* Define an password to postgres data base and write to `postgres.env`
-* Define an email/password to pgadmin and write to `pgadmin.env`
+* The `postgres.env`, to define a password to the database;
+* The `pgadmin.env`, to define an the database admin credentials;
-* Fill the field `spring.datasource.password` on `application.properties` with the postgres database password.
+* Assign the previously defined database password in the `spring.datasource.password` property on `application.properties` file;
-* Update the properties of `arrebol.json`
+* Configure the `arrebol.json` file to tune Arrebol internals.

-## Start deploy stack
+## Install

-Run the `deploy-stack.sh` script to start deploy stack (arrebol/postgres/pgadmin).
+After the configuration, execute the `deploy/deploy-stack.sh` script to install and run Arrebol components.

   ```
   sudo bash deploy-stack.sh
   ```

-## Check deployment
+## Check

-To check if deployment is function correct do some requests shown below and verify the output.
+To verify whether the deploy is running correctly, one can submit below sample requests to the Arrebol service.

 ---
 Request